belovedpearl/AfricanRecipes-PP4/README.md

 * Filter and sort recipe posts easily, so that I can see all of the posts that needs to be approved.

-* Approve any number of selected recipes post so that they can be be visible on the site.
+* Approve recipes post so that they can be be visible on the site.

 * Delete any number of selected recipe, so that they no longer take up memory in the database especially the ones that are not on line with the platform ideas.